brianc/node-pg-types/generator/README.md

 This will:

-- Start PostgreSQL 11 in a container
+- Start all specified Postgres versions in containers
 - Run the generator in another container
 - Query for builtin type OIDs
 - Generate `../lib/builtins.js`
 - Tear down the containers

-## Adding PostgreSQL versions
+## Adding PostgreSQL Versions

 To query additional PostgreSQL versions, edit the files in this directory: